OPS-E2E-PPE/VBA-Docs/api/Publisher.ShapeRange.TextFrame.md

 ---
-title: ShapeRange.TextFrame Property (Publisher)
+title: ShapeRange.TextFrame property (Publisher)
 keywords: vbapb10.chm2293840
 f1_keywords:
 - vbapb10.chm2293840
-ms.prod: publisher
 api_name:
 - Publisher.ShapeRange.TextFrame
 ms.assetid: 2dbb7fb4-3ae4-d4c1-8b7e-3e087e32a96f
-ms.date: 06/08/2017
+ms.date: 06/14/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ShapeRange.TextFrame Property (Publisher)
+# ShapeRange.TextFrame property (Publisher)

 Returns a **[TextFrame](Publisher.TextFrame.md)** object that represents the text in a shape and the properties that control the margins and orientation of the text.

 ## Syntax

- _expression_. **TextFrame**
+_expression_.**TextFrame**

- _expression_ A variable that represents a  **ShapeRange** object.
+_expression_ A variable that represents a **[ShapeRange](Publisher.ShapeRange.md)** object.

 ## Example

 The following example adds text to the text frame of shape one in the active publication, and then formats the new text.
-This example assumes there is at least one shape on the first page of the active publication.
+This example assumes that there is at least one shape on the first page of the active publication.

 ```vb
 Sub AddTextToTextFrame()